the-rebooted-coder/Vault-y/README.md

 # Vault-y
 An Open Source Project Developed to save files securely and seamlessly using multiple Data Encryption Algorithms, Like Data Encryption Standard, AES, SHA-256.

-Along with a smooth User Interface, and a pleasant User Interaction
+Along with a smooth User Interface, and a pleasant User Interaction.
+Developed at par with simple to understand byte sized code.